Energy Meters Guide

 Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

-Understanding your power bill and your meter - whatever the type you own - are crucial steps in becoming completely energy-competent.
-Once you understand the basics, you are better prepared to spot problems with your energy bill, along with knowing when you’re being charged too much and it’s time to find a new energy supplier.
+Understanding your bill is crucial to becoming completely energy-competent.
+Once you know the basics, you are better prepared to spot problems with your energy bill and know when you’re being charged too much and it’s time to find a new energy supplier.

 We want to start by walking you through your meter type.
 We include some vital information you’re going to need if you want to know how to read gas and electric meters.